Route cloud app logs into a pipeline

 - Observability Concepts

-- Try sending different log types (VM logs, container logs, API events).
+- Try sending different log types, such as VM logs, container logs, and API events.